viamrobotics/docs/docs/components/camera/esp32-camera.md

 {{< /alert >}}

-First, connect your camera to your machine's microcontroller and turn it on.
+First, connect your camera to your machine's microcontroller and turn the microcontroller on.
 Then, configure your camera:

 {{< tabs name="Configure a esp32-camera" >}}